 Be very careful not to alter your grip too much while at the platform tennis net.
 Many are at fault in taking volleys with the body too stiff.
 Do not be afraid of bending your knees and keeping on your toes.
 In taking volley strokes your body should be slightly sideways rather than facing directly forward.
 After the volley is completed you will have turned so that you are facing forward.

 Half way between the service line and the net is the proper place to stand for volleys.
-Crouch down and be on your toes when waiting at the net.
+Crouch down and be on your toes when waiting at the net (a pair of shoes with good grip are essential).
 Grip the paddle firmly and keep your eye on the ball as it leaves your opponent’s paddle.
 Watch the ball more strictly than at any other time, because it comes to you quicker when at the net.
 On a volley stroke you finish out about three-quarters.
 If you have made a short return don’t go up to volley.
 The angle is greater for your opponent to pass you.

 A chop stroke or volley is actually quite useful in platform tennis to create back spin and take the ball away from your opponents.
 The video below shows you the technique you need to perfect and how to easily achieve this shot.